PlazmAlex/Amalgam/Current WIP goals.md

     if not how would the new ablity class function what are its variables and methods

-Need to display enemy actions using a function rather than individually typing them all
+DONE Need to display enemy actions using a function rather than individually typing them all
-    if possible make them red/move around to draw more attention communicate if enemy is vulnerable to attacks
+    WIP if possible make them red/move around to draw more attention DONE communicate if enemy is vulnerable to attacks

 Need to display ability descriptions
     put in ability screen or in another menu?